-- And of course, Coney the Killer Rabbit, justified as she's half-wolf.
+- Coney the Killer Rabbit, justified as she's half-wolf.

-- In Sluggy Freelance, the cast always makes sure Bun-Bun doesn't get hungry, fearing he might say "What the hell, let's give meat a try."
+- Sluggy Freelance: The cast always makes sure the literal Killer Rabbit Bun-Bun doesn't get hungry, fearing he might say "what the hell, let's give meat a try."

 - This shirt and the accompanying description is not about retribution or turnabout, but is worth noting.

 - Only 10'000 years after being transplanted to the titular moon, some canaries take to eating insects and the eggs of other canaries.
 Eventually some of these egg eaters escalate to eating unattended chicks and fledglings and later still they graduate to hunting other adults and become Serina's first predatory birds.

 - 188 million years after establishment, some of the herbivorous circuagodonts quickly develop into full carnivores thanks to their unique slicing jaw parts being just as adept at cutting through meat as they are through grass.
 This more effective method, their higher intelligence and social hunting allow them to completely displace the more traditionally predatory dogbeasts by the time of the Ultimocene.

 - Uncle Al: In "Donkey Kannibal", Donkey Kong gets rid of his banana hoard after he decides he no longer needs bananas in his diet and shifts focus to eating meat, much to the concern of Diddy.

 - The Simpsons:

 - In "Helter Shelter," the retirement home residents are watching a nature show about elderly animals.
 An elderly lion runs out of energy, whereupon the zebra turns around and takes a bite out of it.